briefercloud/briefer/.github/CONTRIBUTING.md

 <br/>

 ## :wrench: Troubleshooting
-Below are some common errors and their possible fixes:
+Below are some common errors and their possible fixes.
+Please feel free to open an issue if none of these suggested fixes work.

 1. **ERR_CERT_AUTHORITY_INVALID**
 this error happens when content is not loaded and in console it displays this error message.